2004 Masters (snooker): Final

 O'Sullivan took advantage of Hunter's aggressive playing style to win the first two frames with breaks of 56 and 80; Hunter responded with a 117 break to clinch the third.
 O'Sullivan then moved ahead 6–1 within 42 minutes, with further breaks of 86, 87, 84, and 79, while Hunter potted a solitary ball during this period.
 However, Hunter concluded the 100-minute afternoon session with a 127 break to go 2–6 behind.
 In the first frame of the evening session, O'Sullivan overcame playing errors to take the ninth frame with a late break of 34.
 Hunter clinched the next four frames to take the score to 7–6 with breaks of 102 and 82 and executing successful long-range pots.
 O'Sullivan missed pottable red balls on scores of 28–0 and 59–16 but Hunter also faltered and O'Sullivan won the 14th frame.
 In the 15th, O'Sullivan missed a red ball shot along the top cushion and Hunter made a 109 break to again reduce the deficit to one frame.
 O'Sullivan restored his two-frame advantage in the next frame but Hunter compiled his fifth match century in the 17th, with a 110 clearance and a small clearance of 58; the 31-minute 18th frame took the match to a final frame decider.
 Hunter won the match and the tournament following a protracted safety exchange.

 After his victory, Hunter praised O'Sullivan's performance in the first session and said of his own achievement: "I played really well all day.
 Even though I was 6–2 behind [after the first session] I'd made two centuries and I knew I was playing well.
 I was 6–2 down a few years ago against Fergal and I just stuck in there and that is what I did again and it went my way."
 O'Sullivan was philosophical about his defeat and said he was pleased for Hunter and his family, adding: "I was a little disappointed, but it is only a game of snooker.
 Someone has to win and someone has to lose and this time it was my turn to lose."

+Prize fund

+The breakdown of prize money for this year is shown below: